 The Kremlin benefits from infighting within Ukraine.

 “Romania has large generation facilities in the east, on the Black Sea coast.
 The Carpathian range runs through the middle of the country, where there are not many power lines due to the difficulty of construction in mountainous areas.
 However, the main consumption in Romania occurs in the west and center.
-Accordingly, the flow of electrical energy comes from the energy system of Moldova and the western part of Ukraine, and returns to us through lines in the south,” explained Elena Lapenko, general manager for the organization of advisory services in the field of security of DiXi Group.
+Accordingly, the flow of electrical energy comes from the energy system of Moldova and the western part of Ukraine, and returns to us through lines in the south,” explained Elena Lapenko, general manager for the organization of security advisory services at DiXi Group.

 Aid to Poland is also not an export